instructor-ai/instructor/docs/pipeline-example.md

-# Using the ChatCompletion pipeline
+# Using the ChatCompletion Pipeline

-The pipeline api is just syntactic sugar to help build prompts in a readable way that avoids having to remember best practices around wording and structure.
-Examples include adding tips, tagging data with xml, or even including the chain of thought prompt as an assistant message.
+The ChatCompletion pipeline API provides a convenient way to build prompts with clear instructions and structure.
+It helps avoid the need to remember best practices for wording and prompt construction.
+This documentation will demonstrate an example pipeline and guide you through the process of using it.

 ## Example Pipeline

-Here we'll define a task to segment queries and add some more instructions via the prompt pipeline api.
+We will begin by defining a task to segment queries and add instructions using the prompt pipeline API.

-### Designing the schema
+### Designing the Schema

+First, let's design the schema for our task.
+In this example, we will have a `SearchQuery` schema with a single field called `query`.
+The `query` field will represent a detailed, comprehensive, and specific query to be used for semantic search.

 ```python
 from openai_function_call import OpenAISchema, dsl
 from pydantic import Field

 class SearchQuery(OpenAISchema):
     query: str = Field(